 Reacting to Imagery in the User's Environment

 You can enhance an AR experience by using known imagery in the user’s environment to trigger the appearance of virtual content.
-Your app provides a set of 2D reference images, and ARKit indicates when and where it detects any of those images in the user’s environment.
+Your app provides a set of 2D reference images or 3D reference objects, and ARKit indicates when and where it detects any of those images or objects in the user’s environment.
 For example, an app might recognize theater posters for a sci-fi film and then have virtual spaceships emerge from the posters and fly around the environment.
-Or, an app for a retail store could make a virtual character appear to emerge from a store’s front door by recognizing posters placed on either side of the door.
+Or, an app for an art museum can show a virtual tour guide by recognizing a sculpture.

 Design and display reference images to optimize detection.
 When you provide reference images, you specify the physical size at which you expect to find those images in the user’s environment.
 Providing a more precise size measurement helps ARKit detect images faster and provide more accurate estimates of their real-world position.
 Detection performance and accuracy are best for flat rectangular images with high contrast and bold details.
 Avoid trying to detect images that appear on reflective or curved real-world surfaces.